dvatterott/dvatterott.github.io/_posts/_posts/2018-07-08-aggregating-sparse-and-dense-vectors-in-pyspark.markdown

  </tr>
 </table>

-Next, we create another pyspark udf which changes the dense vector into a pyspark array.
+Next, we create another PySpark udf which changes the dense vector into a PySpark array.

 {% codeblock lang:python %}
 def dense_to_array(v):